Courses – Evening, Pursuit and Middle Distance races

 No boat should race on the shore side of either Cressar or Ryeman South Cardinal Marks.

 In light winds the course setter may wish to use the dinghy course.

 Courses – offshore races

-We also hold races with courses set to Wolf Rock Lighthouse, Mullion Island, St Ives, Helford and Runnel Stone.
+We also hold races with courses set to Wolf Rock Lighthouse, Mullion Island, St Ives, Helford River and Runnel Stone.

 The highlight of our year is the PASAB race in late July which sees us up anchor and move “on mass” to the spectacular Isles of Scilly.
 This is a three day race starting on a Friday evening and finishing on Monday afternoon.